-Although this may sound unrealistic, with a good epilator, you can improve the quality of your hair removal process.
-In this epilator review, we embark on a journey to uncover the best epilator of 2018.
+So, today in this epilator review, we embark on a journey to uncover the best epilator of 2019.

 Braun has been a leading innovator of beauty products, specializing in hair removal, since 1921.
 With over 90 years of experience under their belts, Braun hair removal products are held in high esteem across the globe.